 New York City is one of the most popular travel destinations in the world.
 With millions of residents and tens of millions of tourists coming to the city each year, New York is a dynamic and culturally infused metropolis worth exploring.

-Let’s Discover the Top 10 Places to Photograph in New York City.
+Let’s Discover the Top 10 Photo Spots in New York City:

 - Top of Rockefeller Center